-Greater focus on the 'Review sessions' for updating (the role of the trainer knowledge and skills. facilitator team)
+Greater focus on the 'Review sessions' for updating knowledge and skills. (the role of the trainer - facilitator team)

-Greater involvement with the various existing groups in a community to ensure fuller participation in organisational planning of programmes and resources sharing.
+Greater involvement with the various existing groups in a community to ensure fuller participation in organi-sational planning of programmes and resources sharing.